NnakwueKenny/100-days-of-code/r1-log.md

 ### R1D9
 Started a new project: a simple calculator.
 Struggled with building the UI, but I am satisfied with what I designed.

+### R1D10
+Added some click functionality to the calculator app using some javascript functions.